Rayc940/ece5160-fast-robot/lab7/lab.md

 ], dtype=float)
 ```

+These values determine how much the filter trusts the model vs. the measurements.
+Larger process noise trusts measurements more, while larger measurement noise trusts the model more.

 During tuning, the measurement noise (sigma 3) had the most noticeable effect.
-Increasing sigma 3 resulted in smoother estimates by reducing the influence of noisy measurements, while decreasing sigma 3 caused the filter to closely follow the raw sensor data.
+Increasing sigma 3 caused smoother estimates by reducing the effect of noisy data, while decreasing sigma 3 caused the filter to follow the sensor data.

-In contrast, changing the process noise terms (sigma 1 and sigma 2) had a smaller effect on the position estimate.
-This is likely because the system model was already a reasonable approximation and measurements were incorporated frequently.
+However, changing the process noise terms (sigma 1 and sigma 2) had a smaller effect.
+This is likely because the model was already a reasonable approximation and measurements were frequent enough.

-These values determine how much the filter trusts the model vs. the measurements.
-Larger process noise increases reliance on measurements, while larger measurement noise increases reliance on the model.

 ---

 ## KF Implementation on Jupyter

-Finally, the Kalman Filter was implemented, including the prediction step, Kalman gain computation, and measurement update.

-The Kalman Filter was implemented such that prediction is performed at every control loop iteration, while measurement updates are only applied when a new TOF sample is available.
-This allows the model to estimate system behavior between sensor readings.
+The Kalman Filter was implemented such that prediction is computed at every loop, while measurement updates are only used when a new TOF sample is ready.

 The code for Kalman Filter was separated into prediction and update functions: